gilesjb/jam/README.md

 The result of `jarfile()` was already in the cache, so Jam skipped its execution.

-If source files are modified Jam will invalidate the cache entries for those files and also the cached results of any methods that *depended on them*, triggering a rebuild of affected build artifacts.
+If the timestamps of source files have changed Jam will invalidate the cache entries for those files and also the cached results of any methods that *depended on them*, triggering a rebuild of affected build artifacts.